Chronicle20/gms-83-dll/README.md

 ### redirect
 Redirect IP the game uses for socket connections.
 Provided configuration produces a "localhost".

+### no-beginner-party-block
+Removes restriction on Beginners from joining / creating parties.
+There may be server-side checks that need to be removed / configured depending on source.
 ### no-enter-mts-map-restriction
 Removes restriction on entering MTS on certain maps.